mfsjr/manifold-dx/README.md

 ### Key Features
 - You may have noticed above, where the action contains both the old and the new value.
-This allows actions to be 'unapplied', kind of like a database, allowing us to do time-travel.
+This allows actions to be 'unapplied', like a database transaction log, allowing us to do time-travel.
 - Strict mode, which will throw errors if state is mutated other than by actions (careful - development only!)
 - Simplified middleware - developer-provided functions can be invoked before or after actions are dispatched.
 - ActionLoggingObject interface and actionLogging implementation to be used by middleware